rcolomina/emacs_configuration/README.md

-# Emacs Configuration
+# About this

-Project dedicated to store and improve emacs configuration files.
+This is a project dedicated to emacs configuration files.
+These are tricks on its configuration to improve emacs productivity.

-Many tricks and tips can be used and added into an emacs configuration file, so it can improve your productivity.